vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vi.
 Dh.
 I. 158).
 Kāmamahotsava-on 14th of Cai. śu.; tithi; establishment of

 Madana and Rati on the night of 13th in a park and worship on 14th; the festival is to be celebrated with obscene words, with songs and music; next morning play with mud for a prahara (three hours ); VKK 529-532 which quotes two Verses ( on p.
 530 ) from RM.
 This is also called 'Caitrāvali' and 'Madanabhanji' in Śaivagama.
-Vide KV 190 'Caitravihita- Asokastami- Madanatrayodasi - Caitrāvali Madanabhañjikā-Caturdasi-prabhrtın' and RM. (folio 81a
+Vide KV 190 'Caitravihita- Aśokaṣṭami- Madanatrayodasi - Caitrāvali Madanabhañjikā-Caturdasi-prabhrtın' and RM. (folio 81a

 verses 1381-1384 ABORI 36 p.
 333–34 ), KR 137–138.
 Kāmavrata-(1) for women alone, KKV 421-424, HV II.